|Quick Facts||20-inch iMac Intel Al|

 |Optical drive||8x SuperDrive with 4x double-layer burning|

-For wireless connectivity, the system came with built-in AirPort Extreme (802.11n), built-in Bluetooth 2.0+EDR and an IR receiver.
+This system came with built-in AirPort Extreme (802.11n), built-in Bluetooth 2.0+EDR and an IR receiver for connectivity right out of the box.

 Aluminum case with flush glass display and matching aluminum keyboard.